isomerpages/moe-yuhuapri/pages/eOpen House 2023.md

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSclLacvmVZmpOy_o7WZMswNzYmrW7-P_31I4OrJgx6fSSIoTpYlOKOYcvF826gWt0ii-tEUfOF2rbi/embed?start=false&amp;loop=false&amp;delayms=5000" frameborder="0" width="800" height="500" allowfullscreen="true"></iframe>

-FInally, let's hear from our current students of their experiences.
+Is your child still anxious about attending Primary 1?
+Watch this video to hear what some of our Yuhualites have to say of their experiences!

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/ohAARen5CgE" height="393" width="699"></iframe>

+We look forward to forging a strong partnership with you in growing your child's heart and mind.

 For more information, feel free to explore the various pages of our school’s website.